connectionloops/lib-jitsi-meet/doc/tokens.md

 Modify your Prosody config with these three steps:

 \1.
-Adjust *plugin_paths* to contain the path pointing to jitsi meet Prosody plugins location.
+Adjust *plugin_paths* to contain the path pointing to Cloops Meet Prosody plugins location.
 That's where plugins are copied on *jitsi-meet-token* package install.
 This should be included in global config section(possibly at the beginning of your host config file).

 ```lua
 plugin_paths = { "/usr/share/jitsi-meet/prosody-plugins/" }